Applying for the Rhodes, Marshall, and Mitchell*

 - Candidates who submit a Request for Endorsement between March 1 and May 31 will be assigned a Fellowships Advisor who will help the candidate clarify goals, values and purposes, assist with application details (such as what recommendations to request) and draft the letter of endorsement on behalf of the University.
 To conform with the rules of the Rhodes Scholarship, Fellowship Advisors will not comment on drafts of Rhodes Scholarship essays.

 - Candidates who submit a Request for Endorsement form between June 1 and July 31 are not guaranteed a fellowship advisor, but will be considered for endorsement.

 - After August 1, candidates must petition to be considered for endorsement.
 Contact CURF for more information about the petition process.

-- Completed applications (all essays, forms, letters of recommendation, and transcripts) are due to CURF by 9:00 am on Tuesday, September 2, 2014 for consideration by a faculty committee, which will select the candidates to endorse.
+- Completed applications (all essays, forms, letters of recommendation, and transcripts) are due to CURF in late August / early September (exact deadline TBD) for consideration by a faculty committee, which will select candidates to endorse.

 - The committee may interview some candidates in order to select those who will be endorsed.
-These interviews will take place on September 12 and 15.
+These interviews will take place in September 2015.

-*Candidates for fellowships which do not require endorsement need not follow this formal process but should take their process seriously and are encouraged to work closely with CURF advisors.
+*Candidates for fellowships which do not require endorsement need not follow this formal process but should review potential degree programs to which they might apply, read instructions for their programs carefully, and are encouraged to work closely with CURF advisors.